Smartling/SmartlingHelp/_articles/files/managing-business-documents.md

 * **MS Word** - Each paragraph is captured as a string.
 A new paragraph or line break creates a new string.
 * **Excel** - Each cell of the spreadsheet is captured as a string in the Smartling dashboard.
-* **PowerPoint** - Each text box on a PowerPoint slide is captured as a string. **Remember:** Text that is part of an image cannot be captured for translation.
+* **PowerPoint** - Each text box on a PowerPoint slide is captured as a string.
+> Remember: text that is part of an image cannot be captured for translation.
 * **IDML -** Each paragraph within a text frame &nbsp;is captured as a string.
 A new paragraph or line break creates a new string.

 Each string may be further divided into segments, only visible in the Translation Interface.
-A segment is usually a sentence, with a sentence-ending punctuation mark such as a period (.), exclamation point (!) or question mark (?) creating a new segment.
+A segment is usually a sentence, with a sentence-ending punctuation mark such as a period (`.`), exclamation point (`!`) or question mark (`?`) creating a new segment.

 ## Uploading and Downloading Files

-Uploading Business Documents for translation and downloading translated files follows the [same process as resource files](/hc/en-us/articles/201468376), but Business Documents have the extra option of ‘Updating’ a file.
+[Uploading](/support/articles/upload-and-manage-files/#upload-files) Business Documents for translation and [downloading](/support/articles/download-files/) translated files follows the same process as resource files, but Business Documents have the extra option of ‘Updating’ a file.

 ## Updating Files

-When you need to make changes to a Business Document in translation, it’s important to remember that if you upload a similar file with a new filename,for example, File1-1.docx, then File1-2.docx, Smartling will treat it as a completely new file.
+When you need to make changes to a Business Document in translation, it’s important to remember that if you upload a similar file with a new filename,for example, File1-1.docx, then File1-2.docx, Smartling will treat it as a completely new file, which may affect billing and cause unnecessary duplication of strings in your project.

-Although your project might be set up so to automatically publish 100% SmartMatched translations, please keep in mind that the entire contents of the file will count towards your Processed Words, which may affect billing and cause unnecessary duplication of strings in your project.

 Instead, consider using the **Update File** feature.
 Updating a file will capture only the parts you have changed as new strings.